MVP Baseball (video game series): Possible revival

-In March 2011, EA Sports released an MLB-licensed game for Facebook called World Series Superstars, which simulates team management, leading to speculation that MVP Baseball would return to consoles after the 2K Sports licensing deal expired in 2012.
+In 2011, EA Sports released an MLB-licensed game for Facebook called World Series Superstars, which simulates team management, leading to speculation that MVP Baseball would return to consoles after the 2K Sports licensing deal expired in 2012.

-In June 2013, EA Sports executive vice president Andrew Wilson told video game blog Polygon that "there is an inherent passion for baseball inside EA Sports", but that there were three barriers to EA's willingness to develop a new MLB title: the need for a modern game engine to power the game; EA's focus on other sports titles like NBA Live; and that the status of MLB's licensing agreement with 2K Sports was unclear to them.
-In April 2015, an EA Sports spokesman told Grantland that Wilson's comments were "still 'the most accurate reflection' of the company’s position on getting back into baseball: Maybe later, but not now".
+In 2013, EA Sports executive vice president Andrew Wilson told video game blog Polygon that "there is an inherent passion for baseball inside EA Sports", but that there were three barriers to EA's willingness to develop a new MLB title: the need for a modern game engine to power the game; EA's focus on other sports titles like NBA Live; and that the status of MLB's licensing agreement with 2K Sports was unclear to them.
+In 2015, an EA Sports spokesman told Grantland that Wilson's comments were "still 'the most accurate reflection' of the company’s position on getting back into baseball: Maybe later, but not now."
+In 2018, EA Sports executive vice president Cam Weber said, "I would love to have a baseball game in our portfolio. ...
+It's something that once again, every couple years, we take a look and we talk about and theorize about what it might look like to get back into something like baseball."
+In 2021, a website called Sports Gamers Online published an article stating EA's Vancouver studio was working on a new baseball game but that it was years away from release.

+In 2022, EA Sports published MLB Tap Sports Baseball 2022 for smartphones.
+In 2023, EA Sports published Super Mega Baseball 4, its first console baseball video game since the MVP series.
+SMB 4 was developed by Metalhead Studios, which had been acquired by EA in 2021.

 Features

 Players

 Until 2005, the game featured all players in the Major League Baseball Players Association (MLBPA), as well as fictionalized counterparts for players who are not in the union.
 Barry Bonds, while an MLBPA member, did not sign the common MLBPA licensing agreement and was replaced by the fictional Jon Dowd.
 Some players who are not members of the MLBPA were omitted completely.
-For example, Kevin Millar, who is not a member of the MLBPA, was omitted completely from the 2004 edition, with David Ortiz leaving his real-life Designated hitter spot and filling at first base for the Boston Red Sox.
+For example, Kevin Millar, who is not a member of the MLBPA, was omitted completely from the 2004 edition, with David Ortiz leaving his real-life designated hitter spot and filling in at first base for the Boston Red Sox.
 In MVP Baseball 2005, he was replaced by the fictional Anthony Friese.

 MVP Baseball 2004 featured a unique addition to any baseball game, allowing users to play as the Minor League affiliations of Major League teams, a feature that was expanded in the following year.
 Various editions of the game have featured Randy Johnson, Miguel Tejada, Albert Pujols, and Manny Ramírez on its cover.
 Of those four, Tejada and Pujols have won Most Valuable Player (MVP) awards during their careers, and the other two have been named MVPs of the World series.
 Randy Johnson has also won the Cy Young Award five times.